Kalra-Gunnu/Graded-Assessment-Serverless-Architecture/README.md

         ```
     5. Screenshot 7 & 8

-# ASSIGNMENT_11: ☁️ EC2 Backup and Cleanup with Lambda, S3 & EventBridge
+## Assignment 11 - EC2 Backup and Cleanup with Lambda, S3 and EventBridge

 -  This project automatically backs up specified directories from an EC2 instance to an S3 bucket using AWS Lambda and deletes backups older than 30 days.